AustinMaddison/austinmaddison.github.io/content/notes/cute-stylized-substance-materials/index.md

 ---
-title: ATK Generator
+title: Cozy Stylized Substance Materials
-date: 01 Aug 2021
+date: 01 Apr 2022
-description: During COVID my univesity required students to take ATK tests, date them and upload the results to gain entry to onsite buildings.
-I thought it would funny if I could make a tool to create these images synthetically.
+description: For the final project of my game-dev class, we were required to make a 3D game.
+I made a set of stylized materials to be used for the game.
 thumbnail: thumbnail.png
 cover: thumbnail.png
 tags: